<Home/Articles/Where to find the best beaches in Cuba

 Make it happen

-Cuba is the place to be for anyone who can’t resist the delights of dazzling beaches.
-Whatever your dream beach looks like, you will find it here.
-Our local experts will be able to give you the lowdown on the blissfully deserted coves, the teeming dive sites, the endless sands of the cays and the exclusive resort beaches which make Cuba’s coastline so appealing.
-Contact them to find out what your perfect, bespoke itinerary could look like.
-To speak to someone in the TravelLocal office please call +44 (0)117 325 7898.
+Cuba is the place to be for anyone who can’t resist the delights of dazzling beaches; whatever your dream beach looks like, you will find it here.
+Our local experts can help you plan the perfect Cuba itinerary, while giving you the lowdown on the blissfully deserted coves, teeming dive sites and exclusive resort beaches which make Cuba and its coastline so appealing.

 Book with confidence